CHEAPEST ROUTE FROM Rome TO Palermo

-Users booking trips to Palermo from Pisa found flights 94% cheaper than the average price of flights to Palermo.
+Users booking trips to Palermo from Bergamo found flights 98% cheaper than the average price of flights to Palermo.
 To find the cheapest price to Palermo from your area, use momondo’s Airport-to-Airport Pricing Tool.

-In general, January is the cheapest month to fly from United States to Palermo.
-Due to it being the ‘off-season’ during this time, you can expect flight prices to be around $552.
+The cheapest month to fly to Palermo from United States is in January.
+Flight prices, which tend to average around $552, are often lower during this time because this is during the off-season.
 If you aren’t able to travel during the month of January, then book flights to Palermo from United States during November instead.
 Flights to Palermo in November, while not as cheap as those in January, still average around $587.

 Those flying to Palermo could potentially find better pricing at Trapani Birgi Airport (50 mi from Palermo city center) depending on the month and departure airport.

 Trapani Birgi Airport has an average price of $658 per person and is typically the cheapest airport to fly into when visiting Palermo.
 This average price does vary based on departure city.
 Try momondo’s Airport-to-Airport Pricing Tool to find the cheapest flight.